Best Sandwich in Every U.S. State

 A handful of places in Birmingham also make a great version of this classic Northern Alabama sandwich, including our top pick: Miss Myra's Pit Bar B-Q.

 Alaska is known for its seafood — especially its salmon — so it's no surprise that the locals really know how to make it shine.
 The Saltry Restaurant, located in the remote town of Halibut Cove, is famous for its stunning views of mountains and glaciers, as well as its menu of artful, seasonal food.
 The standout dish: a scrumptious smoked sockeye sandwich with lemon aioli.
-It's no wonder people are willing to board a ferry just for a taste!
+No wonder people are willing to board a ferry just for a taste!
+Just be warned that it's open from late spring to early fall.

 In Anchorage (quite a bit easier to access), Glacier BrewHouse does an amazing Alderwood-smoked sockeye club with a Greek yogurt dressing.

 A ZOOKZ sandwich is an experience like no other, thanks to a unique contraption that seals the sandwich’s bread around its fillings.
-The result is somewhere between a panini and a pastry; the #25, with thinly sliced ham, avocado, seasoned black beans, cheese and house-made chipotle sauce, offers the Southwestern flair Arizona is famous for.
+The result is somewhere between a panini and a pastry; the #25, with thinly sliced ham, avocado, seasoned black beans, cheese and house-made chipotle sauce, offers the famous Southwestern Arizona flair.

 It's a tie for best sandwich in Arkansas, depending on who you ask.
 For many locals, to choose anything other than fried bologna would be sacrilege — and the simpler the better.
 A true Arkansas fried bologna sandwich is just that: thickly sliced bologna, fried and placed between two slices of bread.
 That's exactly what you'll get at Johnny B's Grill in El Dorado, beloved among locals.